fabioCollini/vagrant/README.md

-Vagrant: creating Xubuntu Trusty 32 bit
+Vagrant: creating Xubuntu Trusty (14.04 versione) 32 bit
 =======

 In this repository there's all you need to create a virtual machine for Virtual Box with vagrant.